MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dxva/ns-dxva-_dxva_configpicturedecode.md

 ### -field bConfigSpecificIDCT

-Indicates the use of a specific <a href="wdkgloss.i#wdkgloss.idct#wdkgloss.idct"><i>IDCT</i></a> method for off-host IDCT.
+Indicates the use of a specific <a href="https://msdn.microsoft.com/5a140cc0-ecc5-46ff-be3f-3c92f0f67dca">IDCT</a> method for off-host IDCT.
 A value of 1 indicates use of the IDCT specified in Annex W of ITU-T Recommendation H.263.
 A value of zero indicates that any compliant IDCT can be used for off-host IDCT.
 (Values other than zero and 1 are reserved for future use.)

 This member must be zero if <b>bConfigResidDiffAccelerator</b> is zero (simply indicating host-based residual difference decoding).

-<div class="alert"><b>Note</b>    Annex W of ITU-T Recommendation H.263 does not comply with the IDCT requirements of MPEG-2 corrigendum 2 and thus <b>bConfigSpecificIDCT</b> must not be one for use with MPEG-2 video. </div>
+<div class="alert"><b>Note</b>    Annex W of ITU-T Recommendation H.263 does not comply with the IDCT requirements of MPEG-2 corrigendum 2 and thus <b>bConfigSpecificIDCT</b> must not be one for use with MPEG-2 video. </div><div> </div>
-<div> </div>

 ### -field bConfig4GroupedCoefs